Alice-s-Deposit/.github/profile/README.md

 - High-performance cryptographic processes 🗝️

 ## **The concept** 💡
-Cypher Deposit is your Path to Financial Privacy!
-Our application hosted on ipfs allows anyone to retrieve funds from centralized exchanges
+Cypher Deposit is a groundbreaking web app that prioritizes your financial privacy.
+Our application, hosted on IPFS, offers a unique opportunity for users to withdraw funds from centralized exchanges without the need to associate the receiving address with their real-world identity.
+Thanks to [zkBob private transfer](https://app.zkbob.com/) solution, your personal information remains confidential, ensuring that only you have access to the transaction details and the destination of your funds.
+Take control of your financial transactions and safeguard your privacy with Cypher Deposit!

 ## **Our code** 👨‍💻